jenkinsci/templating-engine-plugin/docs/how-to/upgrade-2.0/index.md

 !!! tip
     Job DSL supports [Dynamic DSL](https://github.com/jenkinsci/job-dsl-plugin/wiki/Dynamic-DSL) which means that Job DSL supports the Jenkins Templating Engine settings.
-    We would recommend utilizing the Job DSL API Viewer on your Jenkins Instance once JTE 2.0 has been installed to see how to configure JTE settings.
+    It's recommended to utilize the Job DSL API Viewer on your Jenkins Instance once JTE 2.0 has been installed to see how to configure JTE settings.